cchriste/visit/src/databases/idx_plugin/README.txt

 Run <visit_build>/bin/xml2cmake -clobber IDXPlugin.xml

+Modify the resultant CMakeLists.txt: o add ${VISIT_INCLUDE_DIR}/avt/View to the INCLUDE_DIRECTORIES.  (maybe in IDXPlugin.xml now) o add avtview in LIBS (maybe in IDXPlugin.xml now) o add avtfilters_ser to the two serial linker sections, avtfilters_par to the parallel linker section

 Create a symlink to the visuscpp/executable/idx_plugin directory in <visit_src>/databases.

 Modify the <visit_src>/databases/CMakeLists.txt to include idx_plugin in the "required databases" list.